AlanCristhian/statically/README.md

 # statically

-Compiles a function or class with cython.
+Compiles a function or class with [Cython](https://www.cython.org).
 Use annotations for static type declarations.

 Python 3.6+ is required.